MingCWang/deis-course-evaluation/README.md

 3. Running the project:
 	- Run `npm start` in the /backend directory of the project
 	- Run `npm run dev` in the /frontend directory of the project
-4. Please email mingshihwang@brandeis.edu for the .env files
+4. Please email deiseval26@gmail.com for the .env files